USEPA/AMET/docs/AMET_User_Guide_v15.md

 **wrapper.csh**
 - A new script in AMETv1.5 that acts as a wrapper for most of the scripts listed above (spatial, daily barplot, summary, raob and radiation).
-- Uses an wrapper run code (e.g., DB.MN) that drives an analysis script and analysis mode.
-DB.MN for example runs the daily barplot (DB) statistics for each month (MN) of a defined year.
+- Uses an wrapper run code (e.g., DB.RM) that drives an analysis script and analysis mode.
+DB.MN for example runs the daily barplot (DB) statistics for each US Climate Region & Month of a defined year (RM).
+Example script only does July 2016 for each region.
+SM.RM is another option activated in example script for summary statistics (SM) for each region and month (RM).
+Notes in script provide all options.
 - The script lists all availiable options that include monthly, seasonal, regional-monthly and regional-seasonal statistics for the various analysis scripts.
 - The `run_info_MET.R` configuration allows further refinement so users can build a complete model evaluation protocol and run from a single script execution.
 - The new AMET GUI will also allow have capability from a user interface.